diasandre/assertj-kotlin/README.md

 This is a Kotlin wrapper for AssertJ, a fluent and easy-to-use Java library for writing assertions.
 It provides a more natural and readable way of writing assertions in Kotlin, taking advantage of Kotlin's language features such as extension/infix functions and type inference.

 ## Disclaimer
-Varargs, majority of function with 2 or more parameters are not included
+Varargs and the majority of functions with 2 or more parameters are not included.

 ## Installation
 To use the Kotlin wrapper for AssertJ in your project, add the following dependency to your build.gradle file: